With society shutting down will Tokyo 2020 go ahead? - Local News 8

 Professor Matheson believes the truer sum is likely to be $25 billion, a vast majority of which has already been spent on large-scale infrastructure projects such as transportation networks, hotels and new venues.

-“Whether the Games go or on or not, most of this investment is a sunk cost at this point,” Professor Matheson tells CNN Sport.
+“Whether the Games go on or not, most of this investment is a sunk cost at this point,” Professor Matheson said.

 “If you were to cancel the Olympics, you would be able to avoid some of the costs, such as billion dollars of security, if Tokyo’s security costs were similar to London, but the biggest cost is all of the infrastructure and most of that spending has already taken place.”